anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Response Artifact: CA-Certificates (caCerts) {#cacerts_artifact}

-The CA-Certificates (caCerts) artifact SHALL be an authenticated self-contained object signed by the registrar, containing the domain trust anchors and the certificate chain for the pledge domain EE certificate, i.e., the root CA certificate(s) and possibly intermediate certificate(s) as descibed in {{Section 4.1.3 of !RFC7030}}.
+The CA-Certificates (caCerts) artifact SHALL be an authenticated self-contained object signed by the registrar, containing the domain trust anchors and the certificate chain for the pledge domain EE certificate, i.e., the root CA certificate(s) and possibly intermediate certificate(s) as described in {{Section 4.1.3 of !RFC7030}}.

 For the JWS-signed JSON format used by this specification, the caCerts artifact MUST use the "General JWS JSON Serialization Syntax" defined in {{Section 7.2.1 of !RFC7515}}, which MUST contain the JSON CA Data defined in {{cacerts_data}} in the JWS Payload.